BenDipp/Archipelago/worlds/hitman_woa/docs/setup_en.md

  3. Enter room's address and port (e.g. `archipelago.gg:12345`) into the top text field of the client and click Connect.
  4. Enter your slot name.
  5. Start Hitman from the Launcher of your choice.
 Your unlocked Levels can be found under `Campaigns > Archipelago`.
+    - If you recieved a level while in the main menu, the campaigns tab will not update unless you enter and leave a level, or click "Go Offline" and then "Go Online" in the main menu.

 ## Uninstalling